TinyMito/tinyapp/README.md

 This is the result after the URL is shorten and you can edit the URL for correction.
 !["Screenshot 1"](img/20230505_000419.png)

+## Dependencies

+- Node.js
+- Express
+- EJS
+- bcryptjs
+- cookie-session

 ## How to use
 1. After cloning this repo.
+2. Run `npm install` to intall the app.
-2. Run `npm start` in the terminal.
+2. Run `npm start` to run the app.
 3. Go to your browser and enter 'http://localhost:8080'